Are You Smarter Than a 5th Grader?

 The “5th‑Grader” challenge isn’t a gimmick; it’s a micro‑learning sprint that forces you to retrieve facts under time pressure, just like a real test scenario.
 By treating the deck as a first‑draft study set, iterating on the questions you struggle with, and layering in multimodal cues (visual, auditory, kinesthetic), you transform a simple flash‑card exercise into a reliable knowledge‑building routine.

 So download that deck, set a timer, and start your first round.
-Which means once you finish, flip the deck, tweak the questions you missed, and run the cycle again.
+Once you finish, flip the deck, tweak the questions you missed, and run the cycle again.
 Over weeks, you’ll notice not only higher scores on the quiz but also a deeper, more durable understanding of the material.
 And when your friends ask for the “secret sauce” to ace a test, you’ll have a proven, research‑backed method ready to share.

 Happy studying—may your recall be swift, your confidence steady, and your curiosity endless!